-The dissertation and abstract shall be approved by all members of the student's dissertation committee, and a preliminary acceptance page of the dissertation shall bear the signed initials of each member of the committee.
+The dissertation and abstract shall be approved by all members of the student's guidance committee, and a preliminary acceptance page of the dissertation shall bear the signed initials of each member of the committee.

-The final draft of the dissertation, after all revisions recommended by the committee have been made, must be signed by the student and approved and signed by the major professor, the chair/coordinator of the student's major department/program, and the Graduate Dean before final reproduction.
-The Graduate Dean requires that the final draft of the dissertation must be left in the Graduate Office for a minimum of seventy-two (72) hours to allow adequate time for review and potential approval.
+The final draft of the dissertation, after all revisions recommended by the committee have been made, must be signed by the student and approved and signed by the major professor, the chair/coordinator of the student's major department/program, and the Dean of Graduate Education before final reproduction.
+The Dean of Graduate Education requires that the final draft of the dissertation must be delivered to the Graduate Office for a minimum of 21 days prior to graduation to allow adequate time for review and potential approval.

-The institution requires four copies of the dissertation in final form: the original, unbound manuscript and one bound copy for the Devereaux Library; and two (2) bound copies for the student's major department/program, one of which will be forwarded to the major professor.
+The institution requires five copies of the dissertation in final form: the original, unbound manuscript and one bound copy for the Devereaux Library; and two (2) bound copies for the student's major department/program, one of which will be forwarded to the major professor and one unbound security copy for the department.
 An electronic version should also be submitted to the Graduate Office in digital format.
 Contact the Graduate Office for guidance in regard to the required digital format.

-A final draft of the dissertation must be submitted by the candidate to each member of his/her dissertation committee no later than two (2) full weeks before the scheduled dissertation defense
+A final draft of the dissertation must be submitted by the candidate to each member of his/her guidance committee a minimum of two (2) full weeks before the scheduled dissertation defense.
+Earlier submission deadlines may be required by the guidance committee.